What is Cloudy Pad ?

 provision [options] <name> Provision an instance (deploy or update Cloud resources)

-configure <name> Configure an instance (connect to instance and install drivers, packages, etc.)
+configure [options] <name> Configure an instance (connect to instance and install drivers, packages, etc.)

 pair <name> Pair an instance with Moonlight